 The Tacoma Dome's address is 2727 East D Street, Tacoma, WA 98421.

 Events at the Dome range from local high school graduations to world-class performances, as this is one of the largest venues in the South Sound region.
-Performers from Britney Spears to Kenny Chesney to Motley Crue have played here.
+Performers from Lady Gaga to Trans-Siberian Orchestra to Motley Crue have played here.

 Tacoma Dome Station

 While not directly part of the Dome, Tacoma Dome Station is located next to the facility and is the main transportation hub in Pierce County.
 Seriously, it's one of the most useful pieces of infrastructure in the city simply for the giant, free parking garage.
 If you're doing something downtown and don't want to pay for parking or want to stay longer than a couple of hours, park at the Tacoma Dome Station for free and ride the (also free!)
 Link light rail into the downtown core.
 Likewise, if you don't want to drive in Seattle traffic, park in this garage and catch one of the Sound Transit Seattle express buses.